hpaluch/PIC16F1579-LM35-Temp/README.md

 Please note that minimum supply Voltage for LM35 is 4V so it may be difficult to use with some recent boards.

-Also it is my first project where I'm playing with [MCC Melody][MCC Melody] code generator tool.
+Additionally it is my first project where I'm playing with [MCC Melody][MCC Melody] code generator tool.

 Status: